DCC-EX/EX-Turntable/README.md

 - I2C device driver
 - EX-RAIL automation support
 - Debug/test command (handy for tuning step positions)
-- Out-of-the-box support for several common stepper controllers
+- Out-of-the-box support for several common stepper motor drivers
 - DCC signal phase switching to align bridge track phase with layout phase

 # What you need for Turntable-EX

 - An Arduino microcontroller (tested on Nano V3, both old and new bootloader, an Uno R3 should also work)
-- A supported stepper motor controller and stepper motor
+- A supported stepper motor driver and stepper motor
-- A hall effect (or similar) sensor for homing
+- A digital hall effect (or similar) sensor for homing (eg. A3144 or 44E)
 - A dual relay board (or similar) if you wish to use the phase switching capability
 - A turntable capable of being driven by a stepper motor